 Older bar screens required manual cleaning.
 However, the process is generally too labor-intensive to be practical, making them obsolete when compared to the more cost-effective mechanical systems.

 In order for a bar screen to operate effectively, the capacity of the filter and cycle rate must be designed to output the desired water flow rate.
 Conditions that influence this are the size and concentration of debris, the input flow rate of the current, and the cross-sectional area of the channel.
 Design specifications of the bar screen that affect the outcome include mesh size or wire diameter and the speed of the recycle system.

-- Cycle rate is how quickly a bar screen moves.
+Cycle rate is how quickly a bar screen moves.
 A screen that cycles faster can handle larger volumes of incoming solids without becoming clogged.
 Screen cycle rate is limited by how well it can pick up and clean off solids during the removal stage.
-Screens that move too fast may not effectively pick up and filter the material or may not allow sufficient time for solids to be removed.
+Screens that remove too fast may not effectively pick up and filter the material or may not allow sufficient time for solids to be removed.

-Bar screens are more ideally suited for higher solids concentrations, and many times will slow down the flow rate of the stream.
+Bar screens are better suited for higher solids concentrations, and many times will slow down the flow rate of the stream.
 In streams with a complex concentration of solids, multiple bar screens (of gradually finer size) are placed in sequence followed by pumps to reestablish flow rate.
 Inline strainer(s) come later to maintain flow and catch the remaining solids.